wtx-labs/woocommerce-api-openapi-specification/README.md

-# woocommerce-api-openapi-specification-
+# WooCommerce REST API specification in OpenAPI 3.0 format
-The WooCommerce REST API specification in OpenAPI format
+The WooCommerce REST API specification in OpenAPI 3.0 format